James M. Poterba: Research

-Honours
+Honors

 He was elected a Fellow of the American Academy of Arts and Sciences in 1996.
 In 1999 Poterba was awarded the NAS Award for Scientific Reviewing from the National Academy of Sciences.

 In July 2017, Poterba was elected a Corresponding Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 Personal life

 Poterba is married to economist Nancy Rose.